Best Keto Blueberry Muffins

 • Ladytreetrucker

-Ladytreetrucker a month ago
+Ladytreetrucker 3 months ago

 I use one third cup shortening, because I did not have coconut oil.
 I used one quarter cup lemon extract.
 I used one third cup of almond milk.
 I put that in a minnie muffin pan.
 I added one blueberry each muffin.
 It made 48 mini muffins.
 By calculations on carb manager that makes these muffins 63 calories each and .62 carbs.
 Delicious 😋